01 of 10

 Open: June to August

 Every summer, Town Brookhaven hosts their community for a free movie night, complete with live music, raffles, and shopping specials to boot.
-Sing along with the 50s-inspired favorite Grease and Disney’s newest hit, Frozen, around 9 p.m. when dusk arrives each night.
-Take advantage of special offers from the local eateries—dinner on the green comes with 10 percent off all to-go orders from There Restaurant and Bar, or get $1 off of each ice cream with unlimited mix-ins at Marble Slab Creamery.Continue to 5 of 10 below.
+Past features have included the 50s-inspired favorite Grease and Disney hit Frozen, which are shown around 9 p.m. when dusk arrives each night.
+Take advantage of special offers from the local eateries—dinner on the green comes with 10 percent off all to-go orders from THERE Brookhaven, or get $1 off of each ice cream with unlimited mix-ins at Marble Slab Creamery.Continue to 5 of 10 below.

 05 of 10